 The Lower School library curriculum encourages students to be information literate, to become independent learners, and to engage in social responsibility.
 They read; are read to; make connections between the class curriculum and library resources; share their stories; learn to be inclusive and open minded through an array of literature; and find joy in reading.
-First graders learn about the parts (structure) of a book, explore books/stories tied to Hispanic Heritage and Ally Week, and are introduced to catalog search and nonfiction texts.
+First graders learn about the parts (structure) of a book, explore books/stories that touch on diverse lives and experiences, and are introduced to catalog search and nonfiction texts.
 First graders will also learn how to approach things with creativity and problem-solving skills.

 First graders continue to work on their general ability for music through lessons that introduce and reinforce a wide range of musical concepts, including iconic music notations.
-They work on pitch and practice singing alone and with others through call-and-response, echo songs, and singing games from different cultures.
+They work on pitch and practice singing alone and with others through call-and-response, echo songs, movement, and singing games from different cultures.

 Science in first grade focuses on the exploration of sound and light, air and weather, and the study of insects, the rainforest, penguins, and spiders.
-They learn to use observations to describe patterns and/or relationships in order to answer scientific questions.
+They continue to learn to use observations to describe patterns and relationships to answer scientific questions.